-CLME9285 Sub Internship 1 4 Weeks (Required)
+CLME9285 Sub Internship 1 4 weeks (required)

-CLME9295 Sub Internship 2 4 Weeks (Required)
+CLME9295 Sub Internship 2 4 weeks (required)

-CLME9315 Sub Internship 3 4 Weeks (Required)
+CLME9315 Sub Internship 3 4 weeks (required)

-Required rotations that give Rural Medical Track students training at a primary care residency site to participate in hands-on training alongside residents and attending a at a residency site in Oklahoma.
-Allows RMT students to gain a more in-depth understanding of the relationship between the residency program, the hospital and the community and gain insight into medical knowledge and skill level needed for residency.
-Complimentary housing is available at some sites and is coordinated through the OSU Regional Coordinators.
+Required rotations that give Rural Medical Track students training at a primary care residency site to participate in hands-on training alongside Residents and Attendings.
+Allows RMT students to gain a more indepth understanding of the relationship between the residency program, the hospital and the community and gain insight into medical knowledge and skill level needed for residency.
+Complimentary housing is available at some sites and is coordinated through the OSU Rural Coordinators.